Allowances, benefits in kind and provisions

 Specific exemptions

-A number of provisions are valued at zero, for example work clothing or refreshments at work.
-These zero valuations avoid the situation in which provisions at the workplace would be debited from the discretionary scope.
-These 'zero valuations' are not debited from your discretionary scope.
-Zero valuations are applicable solely to wages in kind, usually in the form of provisions, and not to monetary reimbursements.
+A number of provisions are valued at nil, for example work clothing or refreshments at work.
+These nil valuations avoid the situation in which provisions at the workplace would be debited from the discretionary margin.
+These nil valuations are not debited from your discretionary margin.
+Nil valuations are applicable solely to wages in kind, usually in the form of provisions, and not to monetary reimbursements.
 If you provide a facility, you continue to be the owner of this facility.